ethervox-ai/ethervoxai/docs/code-of-conduct.md

 ---

-## 🤲 Attribution
+## ðŸ¤² Attribution

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1.

-Let's build respectful tech—with ambient intelligence and ethical foundations.
+Let's build respectful techâ€”with ambient intelligence and ethical foundations.